sixfeetup/quintagroup.theme.schools/quintagroup/theme/schools/README.txt

  Optimum image dimensions are  397*288px.
 There are 4 demo images that might be used as demo banners - see 'src' folder within theme package (quintagroup -> theme -> schools).

-**Portal Slogan**
+**Editable Slogan**

- To change the theme slogan 'Free Theme for Plone' - go to Site Setup -> Diazo Theme -> Advanced Settings.
-In 'Parameter expressions' textarea change 'slogan' parameter value.
+ To change the theme slogan 'Free Theme for Plone' - go to Site Setup -> 'Zope Management Interface' settings, open 'Properties' tab.
+In 'slogan' field type in your new slogan.
 If the parameter has no value, than the slogan will not be displayed on the website.

 **Editable footer**